pinchbv/floor/floor/README.md

 It is possible for DatabaseViews to inherit common fields from a base class, just like in entities.

-#### Limitations
-- It is now possible to return a `Stream` object from a DAO method which queries a database view.
-But it will fire on **any** `@update`, `@insert`, `@delete` events in the whole database, which can get quite taxing on the runtime.
-Please add it only if you know what you are doing!
-  This is mostly due to the complexity of detecting which entities are involved in a database view.

 ## Data Access Objects
 These components are responsible for managing access to the underlying SQLite database and are defined as abstract classes with method signatures and query statements.
 DAO classes can use inherited methods by implementing and extending classes while also using mixins.